Explore 1.5M+ audiobooks & ebooks free for days

 "Then again, it has lasted the better part of thirteen hundred years with only minor degradation, so I can't complain too much.
 Even so, I still need to tweak the recipe a bit more."

-He studied the spider for several minutes longer before picking up a small tool off his workbench and beginning to pry at the edges of the outer shell.
+He quietly studied the spider for several minutes longer before retrieving a small tool from his workbench and gently prying at the edges of the outer shell.
 As he did, one of his spiders walked over to him and studied its dead friend with quiet reverence.
 Breakman reached up and stroked the spider's head making it squeal and coo in delight as it pressed affectionately against his hand.
-He then put down his first tool, and then reached over and grabbed a different one with a much finer edge and used it to continue prying at the edges of the spider's upper shell.
+He put down his first tool, and then reached over and grabbed a different one that had a much finer edge, and used it to continue prying at the edges of the spider's upper shell.
 Despite all of the accumulated rust across its body, the cover popped free with surprising ease.
 He then gently lifted it aside to reveal a very sad scene inside.
-The little spider in front of him moaned in dismay, and then took the cover from his father and moved it to the side.
-Breakman studied the internals intently for several moments before carefully beginning to disassemble the circuitry.
-Or at least what remained of it.
-Eventually he found a small, pencil shaped object deep inside the spider's body that was both rusted, and covered in a sickening yellowish paste.
+The little spider in front of him moaned in dismay, and then took the cover from his father, and moved it to the side.
+Breakman studied the internals intently for several moments before carefully disassembling the circuitry.
+Or, at least, what remained of it.
+Eventually he found a small, pencil shaped object deep inside the spider's body that was both rusted, and covered in a sickening yellow paste.
 It was the spider's nuclear battery.
 Breakman carefully grabbed it with a pair of tweezers and drew it up to his face as he studied it in great detail.

 Yeah, that's pretty much shot, he muttered.

 He then leaned over and passed it in front of a nearby radiation detector.
-The device didn't react to it or give off anything more than the steady click, click, click it had before.
-The spider's nuclear battery was completely inert.
+To his surprise, the device didn't react to it, or give off anything more than the steady click, click, click it had before.
+The spider's nuclear battery was completely spent, and inert.
 Breakman grunted lightly in frustration.

 It looks like the little guy sucked his power cell as dry as they come.
 I guess that's what we all have to look forward to some day when ours run out, he thought.

-He set it down in a small metal dish on his workbench and then continued slowly pulling apart the rest of the spider's internal workings.
+He set the battery down in a small metal dish on his workbench, and then continued slowly pulling apart the rest of the spider's internal workings.
 Eventually he found what he was looking for.
-He carefully worked his tools into a socket on the master circuit board and dislodged the core memory module.
-Everything his spider would've seen, heard and knew was stored on there.
+He carefully worked his tools into a socket on the master circuit board and dislodged the spider's core memory module.
+Everything it would've seen, heard and knew was stored on there.
 He gently picked it up with his tweezers, and made his way across the room to a special machine he'd built to analyze the chip.
-He set it into a tray below the primary scanning head and activated the machine.
-It immediately began scanning the chip.
-But, much to Breakman's displeasure, the chip didn't respond.
-He pursed his lips in thought as one of his spiders climbed onto his back to get a better view of what he was doing.
+He set it down in a tray just below the primary scanning head and activated the machine which immediately began analyzing the chip.
+But, much to Breakman's displeasure, the results were extremely disappointing.
+He pursed his lips in thought at this as one of his spiders climbed onto his back to get a better view of what he was doing.
 Breakman then tried another, more intrusive test of the chip.
-Still nothing.
-He continued to play with the settings on the machine for nearly an hour, doing his best to coax anything he could out of it.
+The results this test produced were no better.
+So he played with the settings on the machine for nearly an hour, doing his best to coax anything he could out of it.
 But eventually he gave up.
-It was too far gone.
-He grunted in frustration.
+It was just too far gone.
+He grunted loudly in frustration.

 The spider on his shoulder chirped at him.
 Breakman snorted.